 - Impose a waiting period on firearm purchases; or

 Local governments in Indiana generally lack authority to regulate firearms or ammunition, and the state requires local law enforcement to issue a concealed handgun license to any applicant who meets certain basic qualifications.

-Based on data published by Mayors Against Illegal Guns, Indiana supplied the 8th highest number of crime guns to other states per capita in 2008.
+In 2010, Indiana had the 25th highest number of gun deaths per capita among the states.
+Based on data published by Mayors Against Illegal Guns, Indiana supplied the 8th highest number of crime guns to other states per capita in 2009.
 Indiana supplies crime guns to other states at a rate that is more than double the national average.
 Indiana exports more than three times as many crime guns as it imports.